-Founded in 2010, Lawrence Montessori School (LMS) offers children an authentic Montessori experience to include a superior academic program in addition to a variety of extra-curricular activities.
-Our school was designed with the child in mind to include large spacious classroom with attached outdoor environments and a beautiful park-like playscape which offers many opportunities to play with friends and enjoy enriching outdoor experiences.
+Founded in 2010, Lawrence Montessori School (LMS) offers children an authentic Montessori experience including a superior academic program in addition to a variety of extra-curricular activities.
+Our preschool in Lawrence, KS was designed with the child in mind to include a large spacious classroom with attached outdoor environments and a beautiful park-like playscape that offers many opportunities to play with friends and enjoy enriching outdoor experiences.

-We offer the following programs as described below: Infant, Toddler, Primary, Kindergarten.
+We offer the following programs as described below: Infant, Toddler, Primary, and Kindergarten.

 The Nido Community (Infant Program)

-The toddler communities at Lawrence Montessori School cater to the physical, social, emotional, and cognitive needs of each child.
+The toddler communities at our Montessori preschool in Lawrence, KS cater to the physical, social, emotional, and cognitive needs of each child.
 Our toddler program consists of younger and older toddlers’ communities.
-The younger toddlers’ community welcomes children one year and walking to approximately eighteen months.
+The younger toddlers’ community welcomes children from one year and walking to approximately eighteen months.
 Our older toddlers’ community welcomes children eighteen months to approximately three years of age.
 Our experienced teachers create unique learning environments in tune with the Montessori philosophy.
 They plan and prepare each classroom to ensure that the children get individualized attention according to their developmental readiness.

-The primary focus of our toddler curriculum is independence, motor and language development, care of self and environment, and mastery in toilet learning.
+The primary focus of our toddler curriculum is independence, motor and language development, care of self and environment, and mastery of toilet learning.
 Toddlers have a natural desire to explore and adapt to the environment by imitation.
-They develop independence and self-control with purposeful movement using beautiful materials which readily lend themselves activity.
-They love to work with water and at LMS we provide many opportunities for them to explore activities with water which imitate their home environment.
+They develop independence and self-control with purposeful movement using beautiful materials which readily lend themselves to activity.
+They love to work with water and at LMS we provide many opportunities for them to explore activities with water that imitate their home environment.

-Lawrence Montessori School offers a premier preschool program.
-The activities in a Montessori classroom are referred to as “work”.
-The child is working to build and perfect him/her-self using the environment as the means.
-Working in the present, rejoicing in it and repeating it – is the means by which perfecting begins inside the child.
-Each child is presented the material s/he is capable of mastering, which helps to develop self-esteem and makes the child proud of her/his accomplishments.
+Lawrence Montessori School offers a premier preschool program in Lawrence, KS.
+The activities in a Montessori classroom are referred to as “work.”
+The child is working to build and perfect him/herself using the environment as the means.
+Working in the present, rejoicing in it, and repeating it — is the means by which perfecting begins inside the child.
+Each child is presented with the material s/he is capable of mastering, which helps to develop self-esteem and makes the child proud of her/his accomplishments.

-These activities involve care of self, care of the indoor and outdoor environments, grace, and courtesy.
-The 3-year old child begins here with simple activities like pouring, spooning, sweeping etc., to develop eye-hand coordination, concentration, and lengthening the span of attention for more complex activities that follow.
+These activities involve the care of self, care of the indoor and outdoor environments, grace, and courtesy.
+The 3-year-old child begins here with simple activities like pouring, spooning, sweeping etc., to develop eye-hand coordination, concentration, and lengthening the span of attention for more complex activities that follow.

 These materials are used to train and refine the senses.
-Each material emphasizes one defining quality like color, shape, weight, texture, while minimizing or eliminating others.
+Each material emphasizes one defining quality like color, shape, weight, and texture while minimizing or eliminating others.
 Hence the child is being indirectly prepared for later mathematical concepts.

-The language material includes objects and pictures to be named, labeled or matched to aid vocabulary development.
-Textured Sandpaper Letters help the child to learn sounds of the letters before the alphabetical names because it is the sounds he hears first.
-Writing or the construction of words almost always precedes reading, which follows quite naturally following the various word building exercises.
+The language material includes objects and pictures to be named, labeled, or matched to aid vocabulary development.
+Textured Sandpaper Letters help the child to learn the sounds of the letters before the alphabetical names because it is the sounds he or she hears first.
+Writing or the construction of words almost always precedes reading, which follows quite naturally following the various word-building exercises.